writeprovidence/morphtoken.net/whitepaper.md

 - Gas: The term for the small fee for doing work in Ethereum.
 At the time of writing this that is about $0.04 USD for a transfer.
 - ERC-20: A [standard](github.com/ethereum/EIPs/issues/20) for fungible tokens.
 Works very well with pretty much all Ethereum wallets and apps.
 - Minted: Similar to how the US Mint creates dollar bills.
 We will create 2000 boxes.
+- Are we missing something?
+Let us know.

 ## Notes
 - We chose Morphtoken.net because we want morph token to be a network.
+- We are seriously going to give away almost all of the boxes and packs.
+- Devs: Make lots of fun games.
+Stop trying to sell generated images.
+- Software made with love in Reston, VA